Teacher Training in Sydney, Australia

 Sydney is a destination we recommend, both for the high quality standards of the CELTA course offered there and the fantastic city itself

-The Cambridge CELTA course (formerly known as the RSA/Cambridge CTEFLA) leads to an internationally recognised qualification and is intended for people without previous teaching experience who wish to enter the profession of English language teaching to adults.
+The Cambridge CELTA course (formerly known as the RSA/Cambridge CTEFLA) leads to an internationally recognized qualification and is intended for people without previous teaching experience who wish to enter the profession of English language teaching to adults.
 It is also appropriate for those with some EFL experience, but no formal qualification or training, as well as for teachers from other fields who are interested in developing a career in English language teaching.

 During the course, participants develop familiarity with the principles of effective teaching and acquire a range of practical skills for teaching English to adult learners.